puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/gnomeappusage.md

 # GNOME Application Usage

-GNOME is popular Linux Desktop environment pre-installed on many Linux distrubutions.
+GNOME is popular Linux Desktop environment pre-installed on many Linux distributions.
 GNOME tracks commonly used applications that a user searches.
 Artemis supports parsing this information to obtain recently used applications.

 # Collection